Star of the Month: Edward G. Robinson

-At forty-eight years old, Robinson was too old to enlist by the time the US entered World War II, but there is no doubt that Eddie’s contributions to the war effort were great.
+At forty-eight years old, Edward G. Robinson was too old to enlist by the time the US entered World War II, but there is no doubt that Eddie’s contributions to the war effort were great.

 In 1942, Eddie donated his entire earnings for the year to the USO, retaining only what he needed to pay for taxes.
 Robinson also donated the $100,000 he made for his work on the 1948 film Larceny to the USO.